Apply for the Master of Theology (MTheol)Apply Now

 - The examiners may recommend that a thesis:

-- be accepted subject to amendments being made at the discretion, and to the satisfaction, Head of the Department of Theology and Religion;
+- be accepted subject to minor corrections being made at the discretion, and to the satisfaction of the Convener of Examiners;

 - does not meet the criteria for the award of the degree, but may be revised and resubmitted for examination;